GarrettS/jsclass/animation/README.md

 #CSS Transition Homework:

+##Warmup
+Modify the example transition, index-no-js.html, to use three transition timing properties, each at a different duration, and with a different timing function.

+##Assignment
 Create either an animated, toggleable menu or a toggleable split pane.

 Complete the HTML and CSS before adding any JavaScript.

-Animated menu
+###Animated menu
-1. Create an animated menu list that slides out from the left side of the document.
+Create an animated menu list that slides out from the left side of the document.
 Use an unordered list.
 Use the w3c HTML4 reference (google: html4 unordered list ul) (and do not use any W3Schools).

 ```
 ++